MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 You can think of a class as the blueprint for the object that will exist in memory.
 You can create many objects from a single class just as a factory can produce many cars from a single set of specifications.
 Each object can have unique values just as each car from a factory can have different properties like color and such.

-A class will describe which **methods** (blocks of code) should exist within an object along with any data that it needs to keep.
+A class will describe which **methods** (blocks of code) that should exist within an object along with any data that it needs to keep.

 ### Class Definition
 ```python